Tactical Jeans

 Are they suitable for everyday use outside of airsoft?

 Yes, and that’s precisely one of their key advantages.
-They look like normal jeans and can therefore be worn casually
+They look like normal jeans and can therefore be worn as casual wear

-They are useful, but less effective than camouflage trousers when concealment is a key factor
+They are usable, but less effective than camouflage trousers when concealment is a key factor